Lowe's® Severe Weather® Treated Wood with Ecolife®

 Homeowners receive these advantages:

-- No water repellent needed for 2-3 years, reducing initial maintenance
+- No water repellent needed for up to 2-3 years, reducing initial maintenance

 - Less surface cracking and checking